openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

           typeParameters? signature ';'
         ;

-A compile-time error occurs if:
+A :index:`compile-time error` occurs if:

 -  Explicit return type is not specified for an ambient function declaration;
 -  Not all overload signatures are marked as ambient in top-level ambient